mohamed-elkhouly/meshTexturing/README.md

 Note: remember that we set the max of depth is 200

+Note: the id of each object has been set on the file (   .py)

-Note: remember that we set the max of number of objects is 50 and the object pass_index is random not based on semantics (the id of each object has been set on the file (cam_pro2.py) also note that the name of the output file is the same number of current keyframe which I change with each render.
+Note: remember that we set the max of number of objects is 50 and the object pass_index is random not based on semantics ( also note that the name of the output file is the same number of current keyframe which I change with each render.

 >> Albedo = DiffCol + GlossCol + Emit